carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 Open the ORM map by double clicking and deselect the `sRGB` option, to ensure the texture is correctly applied.

 Right click in the content browser and select `Material` from the menu.
-A new matrial will be created in the content browser.
+A new material will be created in the content browser.
 Double click to edit it.
 Shift select the textures you imported and drag them into the material edit window, you will now get 3 new nodes in the material node editor.

 ![material_init](img/tuto_content_authoring_maps/material_init.png)